Our Commitment to Integrity and Ethics

-We along with our partners engage in complex and vital work, which can expose people to a range of harms including state sponsored violence, bullying, harassment, exploitation, coercion, and abuse.
+We envision a world where movements for gender justice have transformed power and privilege for a few into equity and equality for all.
+We, along with our partners, engage in complex and vital work, which can expose people to a range of harms and abuses.
 These abuses are manifestations of power inequalities, deeply rooted in inequitable gender dynamics and further compounded across multiple identity dimensions.
-We also recognize that power imbalances can occur between colleagues in the workplace; and as an organization of staff largely based in the Global North but working globally, we are attuned to the power inequalities and harm that can arise from this.

 For details, please consult our Frequently Asked Questions below.